-China warns Hong Kong protesters not to mistake restraint for weakness
+China warns Hong Kong protesters not to 'play with fire'

 BEIJING (Reuters) - Radical protesters in Hong Kong must not mistake China’s restraint for weakness, China’s Hong Kong affairs office said on Tuesday, vowing that the “violent criminals” pushing the city toward a “dangerous abyss” would be brought to justice.

-Hong Kong has suffered weeks of sometimes violent protests that began with opposition to a now-suspended extradition law that would have allowed suspects to be tried in mainland courts.
+Hong Kong has suffered weeks of sometimes violent protests that began with opposition to a now-suspended extradition law, which would have allowed suspects to be tried in mainland courts.

 But the protests have swelled into a broader backlash against the government of the Asian financial hub and its political masters in Beijing.